syncfusion-content/wpf-docs/wpf/Autocomplete/Retrieving-Selected-Values.md

 ## SelectedItem

-The `SelectedItem` property is used to select a particular item from the suggestion list.
+The [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property is used to select a particular item from the suggestion list.
 You can either get or set the SelectedItem.

-The following code snippet demonstrates how to set [SelectedItem](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItemProperty.html).
+The following code snippet demonstrates how to set `SelectedItem`.

 {% tabs %}